orientechnologies/orientdb-docs/Console-Command-Dictionary-Put.md

 # Console - DISCTIONARY PUT

-Associates in the database dictionary a record to a key to be found later using a [dictionary get](Console-Command-Dictionary-Get.md) command.
+Associates in the database dictionary a record to a key to be found later using a [DICTIONARY GET](Console-Command-Dictionary-Get.md) command.

 ## Syntax

 ```
-dictionary put <key> <record-id>
+DICTIONARY PUT <key> <record-id>
 ```

 Where: